 Luckily, Mark was cooperative (and perhaps a tad frightened by my outburst); he backed away slowly and suggested: “Okay.
 Let’s wait until you are ready to start chopping.”

 But something suddenly seemed to be very wrong with my hand-eye coordination.
 Although I was trying desperately to smoooooothly slice those carrot circles like those celebrity chefs do on TV, my Henckels knife just would not cooperate.
+I wasn’t used to chopping with such a sharp knife!
 I hacked and whacked and attacked that carrot while it just lay there fighting me with all of its might.
 I felt a bit like a special needs cook wielding a pole axe.

 Meanwhile, the CBC camera kept rolling.
 When he couldn’t stand watching me lurch through the chopping attempts any longer, Mark directed me to walk towards the soup pot nearby, and then to slide the ugly lumps of carrot into the broth, by now bubbling away on the stove.
 I carefully followed his instructions.